mathie/mathie.github.io/_posts/2005/2005-09-06-bash-completion-for-mac-os-x-open.markdown

 categories:
 - Geekery
 ---
 Mac OS X has a neat command, <code>open(1)</code>, which will, by default, open a file specified as an argument with its default application.
 However, it also allows to explicitly specify the application with the <code>-a</code> parameter.
 So, for example, I can do <code>open -a "Adobe Photoshop CS2" foo.png</code> to open that image in Photoshop.
 Much easier than fiddling around finding stuff in the Finder, at least for me.
-OK, so one up on that, we can now have bash command completion, inspired by some other examples in <a href="http://www.caliban.org/bash/index.shtml">bash_completion</a> and a (non-working) example at <a href="http://iterm.sourceforge.net/resource.shtml">iTerm's resources page</a>.
+OK, so one up on that, we can now have bash command completion, inspired by some other examples in [bash_completion](http://www.caliban.org/bash/index.shtml) and a (non-working) example at [iTerm's resources page](http://iterm.sourceforge.net/resource.shtml).
 Stick the following in <code>/path/to/bash_completion.d/open</code>, or simply in your <code>.bashrc</code>:

 {% highlight bash %}
 if [ "`uname`" = "Darwin" ]; then